groupserver/gs.profile.status.change/README.rst

 * If the participant is the administrator of the site then a link to the ``admindivision`` page is shown.

+* If the participant is the administrator of the site then a link to start a group is shown.

 * If the *About* text is the default then it is omitted.
 However, the administrator is encouraged to fill out the about text in this case.